 All transaction counterparties of East Capital Real Estate (sellers and buyers of the properties) are checked in the legal due diligence process prior to transaction.
-The tenants in East Capital Real Estate funds' portfolio are monitored with regards to being on sanctions list or otherwise having encountered legal, regulatory or criminal issues.
+New suppliers and service providers are checked for any financial or tax issues from national public databases.
+The tenants in East Capital Real Estate funds' portfolio are monitored with regard to being on sanctions list or otherwise having encountered legal, regulatory, or criminal issues.
 This review is conducted using the Refinitiv World Check database.
 Any tenants that are highlighted as possibly at risk are brought to the investment management teams' attention.